austindeanpowell/redditscraper/README.md

 # redditscraper

-Reddit Scraper for Sentiment Analysis with REDDIT API and NLTK  Sentiment Intensity Analyzer This folder contains a step by step to run Praw and NLTK for a sentiment analysis on reddit.
+This repository provides a comprehensive guide to setting up and running a Reddit scraper for sentiment analysis using the Reddit API, praw, and the NLTK Sentiment Intensity Analyzer.
+It includes step-by-step instructions for testing API access, importing necessary libraries, and analyzing Reddit comments efficiently.

-Each file test the import of PRAW, NLTK, Checking for access to REDDIT API ideal for running on VSCode and the terminal.
+Designed for use in VSCode and the terminal, this setup ensures a smooth and structured approach to web scraping and sentiment analysis.

 *** IMPORTANT INSTALLS ****
 - add sudo to install globally and not only environment